The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Summary and conclusions

 Moreover, we explored potential sources of systematic effects that could potentially bias the determination of the CFP, such as the NFW fitting procedure and the effects of the $\sigma_\mathrm{fit}$ selection (Section~\ref{sec:discussion}).
 We conclude that all the results presented in this paper are robust against these effects.
 Moreover, we confront our results with the CFP obtained for other cosmological cluster simulations, finding that the overall trends are consistent with our findings from \three\ simulations.

 This study has been centred on massive halos (all clusters having $T>2.5$~keV and the average temperature of the sample exceeding $5$~keV) which for the hierarchical structure formation model are the latest objects to form.
 As a result, the entire sample includes mostly unrelaxed clusters at all redshifts.
 Despite this condition, we always find that the CFP is extremely well defined with a low dispersion around the plane ($\sigma_\mathrm{d}<0.03$~dex).
 Even restricting the analysis to only the most disturbed systems or the most recently formed objects, the dispersion remains low.
 We expect that the reduced dispersion not only holds but even improves when including lower mass systems that are not probed in this work, because smaller objects form earlier on average and are thus more relaxed.
 Thus far, the CFP has been directly measured only for the CLASH sample, which is quite unique for its characteristics and is also composed of extremely massive objects.
-Therefore, it would be interesting to extend the analysis to cluster samples with a wider mass range as targeted by ongoing cluster programs, such as the CHEX-MATE program \citep{CHEX-MATE2021}, the XXL X-ray survey \citep{Pierre2016}, and the eROSITA X-ray survey \citep{Brunner2021}.
+Therefore, it would be interesting to extend the analysis to cluster samples with a wider mass range as targeted by ongoing cluster programs, such as the CHEX-MATE program \citep{CHEX-MATE2021}, the XXL X-ray survey \citep{Pierre2016}, and the eROSITA X-ray survey \citep{Brunner2021}, as well as blind Sunyaev--Zel'dovich effect surveys \citep[e.g.,][]{Hilton2021} and optical and near-infrared imaging surveys (e.g., Rubin Observatory LSST, Euclid, and Nancy Grace Roman Space Telescope missions).